fffeifang/fyp_routing/debug.md

 1.23
 mds = MDS(n_components=2, dissimilarity='precomputed', random_state=42, n_init=4, max_iter=100)
 (actually I don't think its decentralized because when I precompute the metrix I use shortest path to count the hop)

+3.1
+Currently, the greedy algrithom based on yen'k shortest path combined with path_capacity and fund skewness is uesd for initialize the whole graph.
+The frequenly used node pairs are decide by the ripple transaction whose times above 20.
+The fund skewness calculated before we have transaction,so I use the average transaction quantity to evaluate it.
+And after the node pair run actual transaction, the pathset will be updated locally. and the decentralized greedy algrithom is in process.
+I have some prooblems that for frequenly used node pairs when we need to split the payment, during pathfind should we use local pathset or run the decentralized greedy algrithom.